eliashaeussler/trumpinator/README.md

 * `1-3`: Set audio input sensitivity (from low to high)
 * `m`: Show main menu
 * `Esc`: Quit program

+## Add your own fonts

+You can use your own fonts in `ttf` or `otf` format.
+Just copy them into the `trumpinator/data` folder and have fun :blush:

 ## Resources